Find Business Schools

 • Coordinate or direct activities of workers engaged in cutting, transporting, storing, or milling products and maintaining records.

-What Skills Do You Need to Work as a Farm Product Buyer or Purchasing Agent?
+Skills Needed to be a Farm Product Buyer or Purchasing Agent

-When polled, Farm Product Buyers and Purchasing Agents say the following skills are most frequently used in their jobs:
+Farm Product Buyers and Purchasing Agents state the following job skills are important in their day-to-day work.

 Speaking: Talking to others to convey information effectively.